-Charles Chee didn’t really know anything about Reena until Reena Board member David Cohen, with whom he served on Rotary Club, asked him if he would be interested in joining the Board.
+Charles Chee didn’t really know anything about Reena until Reena Board member David Cohen, with whom he served together on Rotary Club, asked him if he would be interested in joining the Board.
 “So, I took a look into what Reena is doing,” says Charles, “and I was very much touched by what Reena is doing in the community.”
-At the time, some eight years ago, Charles was involved with several NGOs working around the world helping people who live in poverty in different ways.
+At the time, some eight years ago, Charles was involved with several NGO’s working around the world helping people who live in poverty in different ways.
 “So, when I looked at what Reena is doing, what I’m seeing here in Canada is we also have needs.
-They may come in different forms, but they are indeed things we need to work on.”
+They may come in different form, but they are indeed things we need to work on.”

 At first, Charles says his time on the board was spent listening and learning because he was not familiar with the sector.
-He not only began to understand the general operation and the direction of where Reena wanted to go but also began to learn how the sector functions relative to other sectors in healthcare.
+He not only began to understand the general operation and the direction of where Reena wanted to go, but also began to learn how the sector functions relative to other sectors in healthcare.
 “From my perspective,” says Charles, “if you want to get involved with an organization, especially on a board you do need to roll up your sleeves and get serious about it.
 And I think that is true of all the board members.
 I have seen other boards where people go just so they can say they sit on a board.
 That is not the case at Reena.”
-What impresses Chee about Reena is the supportive environment that allows everyone to voice their opinions and challenges in a constructive way.
+What impresses Chee about Reena is the supportive environment that allows everyone to voice their opinions and challenge in a constructive way.
 “I think every board member works very, very hard, contributing in the way that they are able to because each of us brings a different perspective, a different set of strengths and a different way of interpreting things to allow us to be a little more comprehensive in looking at any situation or issue that we are dealing with.”